MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/pixyz-studio.md

 ## Hierarchy cleanup

-At this point, consider whether you need to break up models into pieces to export as separate [.GLB](https://www.khronos.org/gltf/) files for animation purposes or for progressively hiding/showing in mixed-reality apps.
+At this point, consider whether you need to break up objects into pieces to export as separate [.GLB](https://www.khronos.org/gltf/) files for animation purposes or for progressively hiding/showing in mixed-reality apps.

 1. Select the parts and assemblies that you want to merge.